openshwprojects/OpenBK7231T_App/README.md

 Please use automatically compiled binaries from the Releases tab.
 To build yourself for a given platform, just checkout first our version of SDK and then checkout this app repository into it, details later.

-# [Supported Devices List](https://openbekeniot.github.io/webapp/devicesList.html) (Teardown + Flashing Guide + Detailed photos + Template)
+# [Supported Devices/Templates List](https://openbekeniot.github.io/webapp/devicesList.html) (Get 🏆[free SD Card](https://www.elektroda.com/rtvforum/topic3950844.html)🏆 for submitting new one!)
 We have our own interactive devices database that is maintained by users.
 The database is also accessible from inside our firmware (but requires internet connection to fetch).
 Have a not listed device?
-HELP US, submit a teardown [here](https://www.elektroda.com/rtvforum/forum507.html).
+HELP US, submit a teardown [here](https://www.elektroda.com/rtvforum/posting.php?mode=newtopic&f=51) and 🏆**get free SD card and gadgets set**🏆 !
+Thanks to cooperation with [Elektroda.com](https://www.elektroda.com/), if you submit a detailed teardown/article/review, we can send you [this set of gadgets](https://obrazki.elektroda.pl/1470574200_1670833596.jpg) for free (🚚shipping with normal letter🚚).
-NOTE: Obviously almost any device with supported chip (BK7231, BL602, W600, etc is potentially supported and it's not possible to list all available devices in the market, so feel free to try even if your device is not listed - *we are here to help and guide you step by step*!)
+NOTE: Obviously almost any device with supported chip (BK7231, BL602, W600, etc is potentially supported and it's not possible to list all available devices in the market, so feel free to try even if your device is not listed - *we are [here](https://www.elektroda.com/rtvforum/forum390.html) to help and guide you step by step*!)

 # Features